binnes/esp8266Workshop/docs/index.md

 ### Stream Environmental Conditions to The Cloud

-Learn how to connect an ESP8266 to the **IBM Internet of Things (IoT) Platform** over MQTT and stream environmental data from the sensors to the IBM Cloud.
+Learn how to connect an ESP8266 to the **IBM Cloud** using MQTT and stream environmental data from the sensors a cloud application and Data Analytic services running on the IBM Cloud.

-Workshop attendees will learn about ESP8266 programming, IoT Security, MQTT, IoT Platform, Node-RED, cloud storage, data analytics and visualisation techniques.
+Workshop attendees will learn about ESP8266 programming, IoT Security, MQTT, IBM Cloud, Node-RED, cloud storage, data analytics and visualisation techniques.

 ## Navigation